 If your lender has filed or is threatening a foreclosure action, mortgage foreclosure defense is a possible alternative to bankruptcy.
 Foreclosure defense can help keep you in your home by raising legitimate defenses to a foreclosure action (even suing the bank when appropriate).
 Many lenders have wrongfully foreclosed upon homeowners, engaged in predatory lending practices, and made egregious mistakes in both setting up the mortgage loan and foreclosing on the homeowner.
 Mortgage defense is about forcing the banks to follow the rules.
 For more on foreclosure defense, see “Foreclosure Defense and Bankruptcy” in our “Stopping Pennsylvania Foreclosure” series. >>More

 A deed in lieu of foreclosure is a deed negotiated with a mortgage lender whereby the borrower conveys to the bank all interest in the mortgaged property in complete satisfaction of a loan that is in foreclosure or in danger of foreclosure.

 Not unless they want to find themselves in trouble with the court.
 Immediately upon filing for bankruptcy, something called the “automatic stay” goes into place.
 Once they have notice of your bankruptcy, creditors and debt collectors are barred from trying to collect against you in any way.
+The automatic stay stops collection calls, collection letters, lawsuits, foreclosures, repossessions, and other collection actions.
 There are penalties if a creditor violates the automatic stay.